pgreen24/web-based-SQL-injection-and-prevention-system/README.md

 # 💉what is SQL injection?
 SQL Injection, is a type of web application security vulnerability that allows an attacker to interfere with the queries that an application makes to its database.
 It is a code injection technique that attackers can use to exploit vulnerabilities in web applications that use SQL as their database language.

+Note: The example discussed below can be found in the sql-injection folder

 # Installation: